pho-veteran/stoom/stoom-app/reports.md

   - Stale room cleanup in `/api/room/validate` (5 min threshold)
 - **WAITING → ENDED**: Stale room cleanup for rooms that never started (30 min threshold)

-This data model supports the functional requirements by providing structured storage for user accounts, room configurations, participant tracking, and chat history, enabling the platform to deliver real-time collaboration features with proper lifecycle management.
+This data model supports the functional requirements by providing structured storage for user accounts, room configurations, participant tracking, chat history, whiteboard snapshots, and personal notes, enabling the platform to deliver real-time collaboration features with proper lifecycle management.

 ## Chapter 3: Implementation

 The Stoom platform is built using Next.js 16 App Router with route groups for logical organization.
 This chapter describes the user interactions and functionality available across all routes:

-**Marketing Route (`/`):** Users can browse the public landing page to learn about the platform features (Real-time Video, Collaborative Whiteboard, Shared Notes, AI Insights).
+**Marketing Route (`/`):** Users can browse the public landing page to learn about the platform features (Real-time Video, Collaborative Whiteboard, Personal Notes).
 Users can navigate to sign-in or sign-up pages to begin using the platform.
 No authentication required.

 **Authentication Routes:** **Sign In (`/sign-in`):** Users can authenticate using email/password credentials or social login providers (Google, GitHub).
 Upon successful authentication, users are automatically redirected to the dashboard. **Sign Up (`/sign-up`):** New users can create an account using email/password or social registration.
 After successful registration, users are redirected to the dashboard to start using the platform.

-**Dashboard Route (`/dashboard`):** Users can switch between "Dashboard" and "Recordings" tabs.
+**Dashboard Route (`/dashboard`):** Users can switch between "Dashboard" and "Sessions" tabs.
 In the Dashboard tab, users can join existing rooms by entering a room code (opens dialog, navigates to room), create new meetings with custom settings (meeting title, mute on join, camera off, password protection), and view recent sessions in a grid.
-Users can click "View Details" on any session card to navigate to the recording detail page.
-In the Recordings tab, users can browse all their past session recordings in a grid layout and access detailed views by clicking session cards.
+Users can click "View Details" on any session card to navigate to the session detail page.
+In the Sessions tab, users can browse all their past session history in a grid layout and access detailed views by clicking session cards.
 Users can also access their profile settings via the user button in the header.

-**Recordings Routes:** **List (`/recordings`):** Users can view all their past session recordings in a grid, filter and browse through their history, and navigate to detailed views by clicking on session cards. **Detail (`/recordings/[id]`):** Users can view comprehensive session information including whiteboard snapshots, full transcripts with speaker identification and timestamps, complete chat history, AI-generated insights (key points and takeaways when available), participant list with speaking indicators, and session statistics (duration, participant count, message count, transcript entries).
-Users can navigate back to the recordings list.
-Users can switch between Whiteboard, Transcript, and Chat tabs to view different aspects of the session.
+**Sessions Routes:** **List (`/sessions`):** Users can view all their past session history in a grid, filter and browse through their history, and navigate to detailed views by clicking on session cards. **Detail (`/sessions/[id]`):** Users can view comprehensive session information including whiteboard snapshots (if saved), personal notes from the session, participant list, and session statistics (duration, participant count, message count).
+Users can navigate back to the sessions list.
+Users can switch between Whiteboard and Notes tabs to view different aspects of the session.

 **Room Route (`/room/[roomId]`):** Before joining, users can test their microphone and camera, toggle media devices on/off, and then join the room.
-Once in the room, users can toggle microphone on/off, toggle camera on/off, share their screen with other participants, toggle whiteboard visibility, switch between horizontal and vertical layout for screen share and whiteboard, view and interact with the participants list (see who's speaking, mute status, video status), send chat messages to all participants, view and edit collaborative notes, view real-time transcript with active entry highlighting, start/stop recording the meeting (with confirmation), resize panels (participants sidebar, chat/notes panel, transcript panel) with sizes persisted across sessions, collapse/expand the participants sidebar, show/hide chat and notes panel, show/hide transcript panel, and leave the room (returns to dashboard).
+Once in the room, users can toggle microphone on/off, toggle camera on/off, share their screen with other participants, toggle whiteboard visibility in the Stage area, switch between horizontal and vertical layout for screen share and whiteboard, view and interact with the participants list (see who's speaking, mute status, video status), send chat messages to all participants, take personal notes using the rich-text editor, resize panels (participants sidebar, chat/notes panel) with sizes persisted across sessions, collapse/expand the participants sidebar, show/hide chat and notes panel, and leave the room (returns to dashboard).
 The floating dock auto-hides after inactivity and reappears on hover or interaction.

 **API Routes:** **Clerk Proxy (`/api/clerk/[...clerk]`):** Handles all authentication requests from Clerk service, enabling sign-in, sign-up, and session management functionality throughout the platform.

 ## Conclusion

-This capstone project successfully developed Stoom, a comprehensive "Study Together Platform" that integrates Video Conferencing, Whiteboard, and Shared Notes into a unified interface, solving the fragmentation problem in online collaborative learning.
+This capstone project successfully developed Stoom, a comprehensive "Study Together Platform" that integrates Video Conferencing, Collaborative Whiteboard, and Personal Notes into a unified interface, solving the fragmentation problem in online collaborative learning.

 ### 1. Obtained Results / Achievements

 The project has achieved significant milestones:

-* **System Completeness:** Successfully integrated Video Conferencing, Whiteboard, and Shared Notes into a single interface, eliminating the need to switch between multiple applications during study sessions.
+* **System Completeness:** Successfully integrated Video Conferencing, Collaborative Whiteboard, and Personal Notes into a single interface, eliminating the need to switch between multiple applications during study sessions.

-* **Real-time Performance:** Implemented low-latency communication using **LiveKit (SFU architecture)** for media streaming and **Y.js** for collaborative drawing and editing, enabling smooth collaboration with multiple concurrent participants.
+* **Real-time Performance:** Implemented low-latency communication using **LiveKit (SFU architecture)** for media streaming and **LiveKit DataChannel** for whiteboard synchronization, enabling smooth collaboration with multiple concurrent participants.
+Whiteboard updates are broadcast within 100ms using timestamp-based conflict resolution.

-* **AI Integration:** Integrated **Google Gemini API** to automatically convert speech to text and generate intelligent summaries with key points and takeaways, transforming raw meeting data into actionable learning materials.
+* **Collaborative Whiteboard:** Integrated **tldraw** library for a full-featured collaborative drawing experience with pen, highlighter, eraser, shapes, and text tools.
+Supports image upload with server-side storage to avoid WebRTC size limits.
+Real-time synchronization across all participants with automatic state recovery for new joiners.

+* **Personal Notes:** Integrated **Tiptap** rich-text editor for personal note-taking with support for headings, lists, bold, italic, and strikethrough formatting.
+Notes are automatically saved to the database and persist across sessions.

+* **Permission System:** Implemented granular permission controls allowing hosts to manage whiteboard and notes access (open, restricted, disabled) and grant/revoke access to specific participants.

 * **Modern Architecture:** Built a scalable, type-safe full-stack application using **Next.js 16**, **TypeScript**, **Clerk Auth**, and **Prisma/MongoDB**, ensuring maintainability and performance.